edocrippaofficial/MiaHotStart/docs/config.md

   - Default: `false`
     If set to `true` disable the logging of the outgoing HTTP request and replies.

+- `disableEnhancedErrorMessageInterceptor`
+  - Required: false
+  - Default: `false`
+    If set to `true` disable the enhancement on the error message that forwards the response message.

 ### `disableSwagger`
 - Required: false
 - Default: `false`